nandarwin19/FlixGPT/README.md

 # Netflix GPT

-- Login Form
+- Login form with Firebase authentication and form validation
-- Sign Up
-- Form Validation
-- useRef Hook
+- Utilization of useRef and custom hooks
-- Firebase Setup
-- Custom Hook for Now Playing Movies
+- Redux for state management
-- Create slice, store
-- Update Store with new Data
-- Multi-language Features in app
+- Multi-language support
+- Integration of GPT API
-- Ingegrate GPT API
+- Generation of 5 movie suggestions using GPT API
+- API data fetching

 # Features